 What are tryouts?

-After callbacks, selected skaters will enter a three week training period.
-At the end of this probationary period, another cut will happen.
-Selected skaters will then go on to the official three month training phase to become full members of GGRD.
+Selected skaters will then go on to the official three month training phase to become full members of Gotham.

 Do I have to be a seasoned skater to try out?

 Not necessarily.
-Being a member of Gotham Girls Roller Derby is a lot more than just being a good skater.
+Being a member of Gotham is a lot more than just being a good skater.
 Yes, we will primarily be looking for skating skills, but we also look at your athletic potential.

 How can I get ready for tryouts?